How to Give Your Dog Probiotics

 Just a quick word about expiration dates… Because natural probiotics for dogs should contain live active probiotic strains, the expiration date is important.
 Never waste your money on any dog probiotic that doesn’t have an expiration date!
 That may be a serious tipoff to the quality of the product.
 Always follow package instructions for storage.

 Look for a probiotic designed specifically for dogs and cats with at least several strains and high CFUs.
 Many products contain only a couple of strains – these may offer your pet only minimal benefit because the strains are so limited.
-When you feed a concentrated formula with many stains, there’s a much greater chance the organisms will survive and reach the small intestine where they’re most effective.
+When you administer a concentrated formula with many stains, there’s a much greater chance the organisms will survive and reach the small intestine where they’re most effective.

 Few studies have been done to determine ideal dosages, but you want a probiotic formula that provides at least 4 billion CFUs, or preferably higher per serving.
 High CFUs help guarantee that your pet will receive adequate probiotics.